iatomato/page/README.md

 # Clean

-Thanks for the theme developers
+Thanks to the developers of this theme